chicomelo/number-asset/wp-content/plugins/cookie-law-info/readme.txt

 - **Cookie consent banner**: The plugin will enable a cookie consent banner with Accept and Reject options.

-- **Customization**: Customize the cookie notice style so it blends with your existing website: change the colors, fonts, styles, position on the page, and even how it behaves when you click “Accept All”.
+- **Customization**: Customize the cookie notice style so it blends with your existing website: change the colours, fonts, styles, position on the page, and even how it behaves when you click “Accept All”.

 - **Automatic scanning**: Single-click automatic scanning and categorization of cookies.